arvigeus/AZ-204/Learning Path/API Management.md

 </return-response>
 ```

-#### Additional resources
+#### Other resources

 - Visit [API Management policies](https://learn.microsoft.com/en-us/azure/api-management/api-management-policies) for more policy examples.
 - [Error handling in API Management policies](https://learn.microsoft.com/en-us/azure/api-management/api-management-error-handling-policies)

 ### Secure APIs by using subscriptions

 When you publish APIs through API Management, it's easy and common to secure access to those APIs by using subscription keys.
 Developers who need to consume the published APIs must include a valid subscription key in HTTP requests when they make calls to those APIs.
-Otherwise, the calls are rejected immediately by the API Management gateway.
-They aren't forwarded to the back-end services.
+The API Management gateway rejects calls without a subscription key and the calls aren't forwarded to the back-end services.

 To get a subscription key for accessing APIs, a subscription is required.
 A subscription is essentially a named container for a pair of subscription keys.
 Developers who need to consume the published APIs can get subscriptions.
 And they don't need approval from API publishers.
 API publishers can also create subscriptions directly for API consumers.